This post may contain affiliate links. Read my full disclosure policy.

 - 2–3 tablespoons olive oil

 - 1 garlic clove, finely minced (use a garlic press)

 - Pepper to taste

 - 2 tablespoons toasted pine nuts , walnuts or toasted pumpkin seeds

 - optional additions: finely minced anchovy , pickled onions, capers

 - Make croutons.
 Place all millet ingredients except for the cheese in a small pot.
 Bring to a boil.
 Cover and turn heat to low, and let simmer for 25 minutes.
 Stir in cheese, taste for salt, add pepper if you want.

-- Using olive oil, grease a loaf pan or small sheet pan.
+- Using olive oil, grease a small sheet pan.
 With a greased spatula, spread millet evenly to about 1 inch thick.
 Brush olive oil over the top and place in the freezer for 45 minutes or fridge for 4-6 hours until firm and set.

-- Once cool and firm, cut into 1 inch cubes and place on a parchment lined backing sheet -up side down. ( So the top of cooled millet will now be on the bottom).
+- Once cool and firm, cut into 1-inch cubes and place on a parchment-lined baking sheet -upside down. ( So the top of cooled millet will now be on the bottom).
 If you don’t have parchment, make sure to grease a sheet pan well, and use a metal spatula to loosen them.
-Parchment helps a lot.

 - Bake in a 425 F oven until golden and crispy, about 25-35 minutes.
 While croutons are in the oven prepare the salad.